TechnologyBrewery/habushu/examples/habushu-poetry-containerize/README.md

 update altogether, set the `updateDockerfile` configuration to `false`.
 Because the virtual environment that is created is dependent on the platform for which it is built, Habushu defaults to using `python:3.12` to build the virtual environment and  `python:3.12-slim` as the final image that packages/runs the virtual environment.
-This can be customized with the `dockerBuilderBase`, `dockerFinalBase`, `dockerUser`, `dockerPoetryVersion`, `dockerPoetryPluginBundleVersion`, and `dockerPoetryMonorepoDependencyPluginVersion` configurations, but care must be taken to ensure the builder image platform is sufficiently similar to the final image platform so that the virtual environment is compatible.
+This can be customized with the `dockerBuilderBase`, `dockerFinalBase`, `dockerUser`, `dockerPoetryVersion`, `dockerPoetryPluginBundleVersion`, `dockerPoetryMonorepoDependencyPluginVersion`, and `dockerfileTemplatePoetry` configurations, but care must be taken to ensure the builder image platform is sufficiently similar to the final image platform so that the virtual environment is compatible.